ahmedcodeps/Zelda-Project/README.md

 # Zelda-Project
-A small recreation of TLoZ on the NES, made in LOVE using Lua with VS Code.
+A small recreation of TLoZ on the NES, made in LOVE with Lua.

 ## Credits:
 Credits to Mister Mike for all the sprites used.